(WIP) Automatically Generate Branded Open Graph (OG) Images for Your Blog Posts

 An Open Graph (OG) image is the image social networks (such as Twitter and Facebook) pull from your website to create a preview when someone shares a link to your website.

-Regardless of the effectiveness of a post title or the quality of the actual post content, an OG image is usually the first thing people notice about a shared post as they browse their feed.
+Regardless of the effectiveness of the tweet or the quality of the actual linked content, an OG image is usually the first thing people notice about a shared post on social media.

 In theory, a better OG image should increase how often people click through to your website and re-share the original shared post.

-Use Cloudinary's generous free tier to automatically generate a branded OG image for each post.
+Use Cloudinary's generous free tier and flexible API to automatically generate a branded OG image for your blog posts.

 Cloudinary is primarily an image hosting service and CDN.
-On top of their incredible CDN they also provide a powerful REST image manipulation and generation API.
+They also provide a powerful REST image manipulation and generation API.
 Think of it as a simplified URL-based Figma or Photoshop: you provide arguments as URL paths and it generates, caches, and returns an image file.

-For example, the example we started with is generated with the following URL:
+For example, the image on the left is generated with the following URL:

 return (